 Utah’s bright, high-altitude sunlight is unforgiving — it shows every tone clearly, which is exactly why your color should be chosen for that light, not against it.

 Start with your skin’s undertone.
 Cooler complexions usually glow with ashy, beige, or smoky tones, while warmer skin comes alive with golden, honey, and caramel shades.
 Next, be honest about maintenance: if you ski, hike, swim, or spend long days outdoors, a softer, rooted technique will look better for longer than a high-contrast, bright-blonde money piece.
 Finally, think about your water at home — if you’re on hard water (most of the valley is), we’ll often place tone slightly cooler to offset the warmth that minerals and UV will add over the following weeks.
+The goal is always hair color that works with you, not a shade you have to fight to keep.

 How to Find a Great Hair Colorist in Utah